Yugen05/Pet-Feeder-SBC23G04/README.md

 ### Hardware Required

 This project can be executed on any ESP32 board.
-To run this project successfully, we need an infrared sensor, a load cell, and an OLED display connected through I2C.
+To run this project successfully, we need an infrared sensor, a compression load cell, and an OLED display connected through I2C.
 We will also use Thingsboard as an IoT platform to collect data and send alerts to a Telegram group managed by a bot.

 ### Configure the project